-- How can a firewall gain information for its decision? - Basically, it can only use the packet and the data in its header fields. - The idea is to determine the entities, protocols, protocol states, and/or application to make the decision.
+- □ How can a firewall gain information for its decision? - Without additional state-keeping, it can only use the packet and the data in its header fields. - It determines the entities, protocols, protocol states, and/or application to make the decision.